fkirc/capacitor-build-safety/README.md

 ### Extend Android build scripts

-Add the following to your app-module's `build.gradle`:
+To enforce that `verify-commit-evidence` succeeds before every Android build, add the following to your app-module's `build.gradle`:

 ```Groovy
 afterEvaluate {